energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

 ## Open Source Engagement Levels
 (Note: This section is created based on text from the Energinet Open Source Strategy).

-Energinet has defined four separate "_engagement levels_" to describe how much involvement an internal project (and its participants) has on a FOSS project and hence how much influence the internal project then has on the FOSS project's components.
+Energinet has defined four separate _modes_, or _engagement levels_, to describe how much involvement an internal project (and its participants) has on a FOSS project and hence how much influence the internal project then has on the FOSS project's components.
 From the lowest to the highest amount of influence, the engagement levels are:

 1. **Consumption**
     - The project uses existing FOSS components as a foundation within IT-services and products.
 Energinet has no engagement with the community that develops the software